isabella232/support/README.md

 distilled out, we'll start porting out more than the skeleton tests we have now.
-Suffice to say, we're really looking forward to expanding our set of codified concurrent software learnings, and incorporating as much community feedback as possible, so don't forget to [subscribe to the blog][ppe_rss] and file issues where you find them!
+Suffice to say, we're really looking forward to expanding our set of codified concurrent software learnings, and incorporating as much community feedback as possible, so don't forget to watch the repo and [subscribe to the blog][ppe_rss].

 [ppe_rss]: https://www.paypal-engineering.com/feed/